About the National Council for Social Security Fund

 On August 1, 2000, the Central Committee of CPC and the State Council decided to establish the National Social Security Fund (NSSF) and the National Council for Social Security Fund (SSF) to manage and operate the assets of NSSF.

-SSF has been entrusted to manage three kinds of assets—Firstly, the NSSF ; Secondly, the subsidy from central government to enterprise employee’s basic pension individual accounts of 9 pilot provinces since the end of 2006; Thirdly, part of the surplus of the enterprise employee’s basic pension insurance for some provinces, including that of Guangdong Province since 2012 and Shandong Province since 2015.
+SSF has been entrusted to manage three kinds of assets—Firstly, the NSSF ; Secondly, the subsidy from central government to enterprise employee’s basic pension individual accounts of some pilot provinces since the end of 2006; Thirdly, part of the surplus of the enterprise employee’s basic pension insurance for some provinces, including that of Guangdong Province since 2012 and Shandong Province since 2015.

 Responsibilities of the SSF